ma-renaud/Soldering-Iron/README.md

 # Soldering Iron

-This project aim to create a cheap soldering iron for students that can aldo be used as a lab assignement for PID.
-This firmware control the temperature of a soldering iron using AC phase control.
+This project aims to create a cheap soldering iron for students that can also be used as a lab assignment for PID.
+This firmware controls the temperature of a soldering iron using AC phase control.

 [//]: # "Installation"